What you build

 discovers the new leader.

-The last operation we committed in our previous test is get
+The last operation we committed in our previous test is get, which is actually

 a query (i.e, read only) operation.
 Even though it does not mutate the state